abhaymishra24/Python-Solutions-Learning/README.md

 ### Objective✍️

 - Make an effort to learn new functions, recursion, loops, input/output (I/O), libraries, and more.
-- Build a good understanding of OOP concepts, along with questions, problems, and their solutions.
+- Build a good understanding of Oops concepts, along with questions, problems, and their solutions.
 - Upskill myself with new technology.
 - Try to explore new things in technology using the Python programming language.